-If you don’t have the time to venture as far afield as Yosemite or Sequoia National Park, then Muir Woods is a solid option if you’re looking to see some enormous California Redwoods.
+If you don’t have the time to venture as far afield as Yosemite or Sequoia National Park to see enormous California Redwoods, then Muir Woods is a solid option to add to your itinerary for San Francisco.
 While these giant sequoias aren’t as freakishly large as those in the neighbouring parks, the tallest still rises to a mighty 79m – that’s 30 meters larger than the statue section of Lady Liberty in NYC.

 If you’ve got a hiking itch that you’ve been dying to scratch, then venture a little farther north to Mount Tamalpais.
 There’s hiking trails that will take you from the shores of beaches to ravines, with the chance to climb beside a waterfall (that’s the Dipsea, Steep Ravine, and Matt Davis Loop if you want the name).
 And if you’re looking for an even more comprehensive read up, then check this out.
 Just keep an eye out for poison oak – that’s a hiking itch you defintely don’t want!

 Have dinner in Chinatown